Information for professionals

 Breast Cancer

-• Male breast cancer, any age
+• One close male relative with breast cancer, at any age

 • Two close relatives (including one first-degree), average age below 50